FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 ### Manually

-- Download the *.jpl file from the [releases](https://github.com/FelisDiligens/joplin-plugin-cmoptions/releases) section
+- Download the *.jpl file from the [releases](https://github.com/FelisDiligens/joplin-plugin-multimd-table-tools/releases) section
 - Go to the settings (Tools → Options) → Plugins
 - Click the gear next to 'Manage your plugins' and choose 'Install from file'
 - Select the downloaded *.jpl file
+- Restart Joplin
 - Enjoy

 ## ⚡ Usage